emeraldimp/ResourceMigrator/readme.md

 ##Issues
  - Doesn't automatically update csproj to include new resources
- - No iOS "items.xml" support -- not sure what this would look like
  - Doesn't handle multiple resources from different PCLs under the same name (PCL_1.bools isn't combined with PCL_2.bools)